Emily Shuckburgh

 Emily Fleur Shuckburgh CBE FRMetS is a climate scientist, mathematician and science communicator.
-She is Director of Cambridge Zero, the University of Cambridge's climate change initiative, and is a fellow of Darwin College, Cambridge.
+She is Director of Cambridge Zero, the University of Cambridge's climate change initiative, Academic Director of the Institute of Computing for Climate Science, Professor of Environmental Data Science at the Computer Laboratory and is a fellow of Darwin College, Cambridge.
 Her research interests include the dynamics of the atmosphere, oceans and climate and environmental data science.
 She is a theoretician, numerical modeller and observational scientist.

 Emily Shuckburgh has led the United Kingdom Research and Innovation (UKRI) centre for doctoral training on the application of AI to the study of environmental risks.

 Education

 Shuckburgh attended Magdalen College, Oxford, where she earned a Bachelor of Arts degree in Mathematics in 1994.
 She subsequently completed Part III of the Mathematical Tripos at Trinity College, Cambridge followed by a PhD in applied mathematics at the University of Cambridge in 1999.